Show of Hands: 1990s

 Against the odds, (and the expectations of the RAH management), the show sold out.
 Show of Hands' fans turned up from all over the country.
 That year, Sue Morley and friends set up a formal fan club, with an internet forum 'Longdogs' (the name taken from the Show of Hands' song) following in 1998.

-As of April 2017 when Show of Hands celebrated their 25th. anniversary at the Royal Albert Hall, the band has returned five times to the iconic London venue, (including on 8 April 2007, with their third performance there celebrating 15 years together), performing to sell-out crowds on each occasion.
+As of April 2023 the band has returned six times to the iconic London venue, (including on 8 April 2007, with their third performance there celebrating 15 years together), performing to large crowds on each occasion.
 Each show at the RAH celebrates the previous five years of musical collaborations and features appearances from musician friends.
 Guests have included established names such as Ralph McTell, Johnnie Jones, Tom Robinson, Martyn Joseph and American singer-songwriter, Richard Shindell.

 The Albert Hall shows have also given a platform to newcomers such as Jackie Oates, Phillip Henry & Hannah Martin, Jenna Witts and in 2001, making their first major public appearance, Port Isaac’s Fisherman’s Friends.
 Carlton Television filmed the 2001 show for a live music 'special' and Knightley proposed (to Clare, now his wife) from the stage.